mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 #### Using variables inheriting

-You can also pass variables to a downstream pipeline with [variables inheriting](variables/README.md#inherit-environment-variables) and [cross project artifact downloads](yaml/README.md#cross-project-artifact-downloads-with-needs).
+You can pass variables to a downstream pipeline with [`dotenv` variable inheritance](variables/README.md#inherit-environment-variables) and [cross project artifact downloads](yaml/README.md#cross-project-artifact-downloads-with-needs).

-Example:

-Upstream pipeline:
+In the upstream pipeline:

+1. Save the variables in a `.env` file.
+1. Save the `.env` file as a `dotenv` report.
+1. Trigger the downstream pipeline.

 ```yaml
 build_vars: